ygme12/botium-toys-internal-security-audit/README.md

 ## Project Overview
 This project documents an internal IT security audit conducted for a simulated organization, Botium Toys.
 The audit evaluates the organization’s security posture, identifies risks and control gaps, and provides remediation recommendations to reduce operational, financial, and regulatory risk.

+*This project is based on the "Google Cybersecurity Certificate" course internal audit scenario (Botium Toys).
+All data and analysis are fictional and for educational purposes.*

 ## Audit Scope
 The audit covers on-premise systems, the online storefront, customer and payment data, employee access controls, and data related to EU customers.
 Third-party vendor internal systems and customer-owned devices are excluded from scope.